 Scope of the Committee’s considerations

 With respect to the communicant’s allegation that UJD’s decision No. 761/2013 excluding the suspensive effect of the appeal failed to comply with the requirement in article 9, paragraph 4 of the Convention for review procedures to be fair, the Committee notes that this allegation was made for the first time at the hearing at the Committee’s forty-sixth meeting in September 2014.
 The Committee takes a dim view of adding a new allegation at such a late stage, particularly when decision No. 761/2013 was taken in August 2013.
 Rather, it should have made the allegation at the time of informing the Committee of the decision in August 2013.
 If it had done so, the allegation could have been put to the Party concerned in sufficient time for it to have included it in its response to the communication.
 Introducing a new allegation at the time of the hearing neither gives the Party concerned sufficient time to prepare a considered response nor permits the Committee to explore the allegation fully in the presence of both parties.
-Moreover, the Committee notes that the communicants did not attempt to appeal decision No. 761/2013 (para.
-36 above), which means that they did not exhaust domestic remedies in this respect.
 The Committee will thus not consider this allegation further.

 An indication of what information relevant to the activity is to be made available (article 6, paragraph 2(d)(v))